A

 Principles of Marketing

 This course examines the scope and structure of marketing.
-Marketing functions, market research, sales forecasting, creation and management of products and services, and the legal environment are analyzed.
+Marketing functions, market research, creation and management of products and services are analyzed.

 M